-In conclusion, the paper presented a coupled agent-based (ABM) and flood models developed to evaluate the adaptation behaviour and decision making of households to implement vulnerability reduction measures in the Wilhelmsburg quarter of

-- 605 Hamburg, Germany.
-We have employed the coupled flood-agent-institution modelling (CLAIM) framework to conceptualize conceptualise the agent-flood interaction in the coupled model, and the protection motivation theory (PMT) to study household flood preparedness behaviour.
-The model conceptualization conceptualisation has benefitted from the qualitative exploration of PMT carried out in the same study area.
-Adding local knowledge of flood risk management (FRM) issues and using other data sources, we extended the previous work by developing a simulation model that could support decision-making. - 610 Furthermore, the study has extended other prior works (Abebe et al., 2019b; Erdlenbruch and Bonté, 2018; Haer et al., 2016) to study human-flood interaction better and to gain new policy insights.
+In conclusion, the paper presented a coupled agent-based (ABM) and flood model developed to evaluate the adaptation behaviour and decision-making of households to implement vulnerability reduction measures in the Wilhelmsburg quarter of Hamburg, Germany.
+We have employed the coupled flood-agent-institution modelling (CLAIM) framework to conceptualise the agent-flood interaction in the coupled model and the protection motivation theory (PMT) to study household flood preparedness behaviour.
+The model conceptualisation has benefitted from the qualitative exploration of PMT carried out in the same study area.
+Adding local knowledge of flood risk management (FRM) issues and using other data sources, we extended the previous work by developing a simulation model that could support decision-making.
+Furthermore, the study has extended other prior works (Abebe et al., 2019b; Erdlenbruch and Bonté, 2018; Haer et al., 2016) to study human-flood interaction better and to gain new policy insights.
 With all the extensions, we have demonstrated that coupled ABM and flood models, together with a behavioural model, can potentially be used as decision support tools to examine the role of household adaptation measures in FRM.
 Although the focus of the paper is the case of Wilhelmsburg, the improved modelling approach can be applied to any case to test policy levers and strategies considering heterogeneous individual behaviours.

 It is worth mentioning that the results and analysis of the model outputs are subject to the limitations of the model conceptualisations.
 The threat and coping appraisals are modelled using rule-based decision trees.
 These trees are simplified ones that show linear and deterministic decision-making process by individuals.
-Although abstraction is an essential aspect of modelling, we acknowledge that actual decisions to a protection motivation behaviour can be more complex.
-Despite the stochastic elements in the model that could have provided unexpected results, the linear and deterministic nature of the decision coping appraisal of individuals) based on previous empirical researches that are conducted in other study areas.
+Although abstraction is an essential aspect of modelling, we acknowledge that actual decisions regarding protection motivation behaviour can be more complex.
+Despite the stochastic elements in the model that could have provided unexpected results, the linear and deterministic nature of the decision trees may contribute to expected findings, especially the general trend.

+Additionally, we defined the configuration of the decision trees (i.e. the importance of the factors that affect the threat and coping appraisal of individuals) based on previous empirical research that has been conducted in other study areas.
 However, some other factors could have been more important in a different study area.
-Hence, testing different decision-tree configurations would account the uncertainties in the model conceptualisation.
-The trees could also have feedback loops in which the entering of events' decision entering and events are conceptualisation.
+Hence, testing different decision-tree configurations would account for the uncertainties in the model conceptualisation.
+The trees could also have feedback loops in which the outcomes of agents' threat and coping appraisals could influence back the attributes that result in the appraisals.
+Future research may use intelligent decision-making models such as Bayesian networks, as in Abdulka-reem et al. (2018).
+In the flood model, considering dyke breaches and other flood events and flood event series could be relevant modelling exercises.